Creepy Nuts

 Creepy Nuts are a Japanese hip-hop duo consisting of DJ Matsunaga and R-Shitei, currently signed to Onenation and Sony Music Associated Records.
-The duo rose to international prominence in 2024 with the single "Bling-Bang-Bang-Born", an opening theme for the second season of the anime series Mashle: Magic and Muscles, as their most successful song to date.
+The duo rose to international prominence in 2024 with their biggest hit single to date "Bling-Bang-Bang-Born", an opening theme for the second season of the anime series Mashle: Magic and Muscles, as their most successful song to date.
 In Japan, the song was the best-performing song in 2024, topping the Oricon Combined Singles Chart and Billboard Japan Hot 100.
 It also peaked at number eight on the Billboard Global 200.
 The duo gained even more worldwide recognition with the release of their second biggest hit single "Otonoke", which was included as the opening theme for the hit anime series Dandadan.

 History

 2013–2017: Formation and independent works

 The duo's name Creepy Nuts has no deep meaning because they never thought that they would become famous.
 Their first commercial song together, "Shirafu de Suikyō," was included on the compilation album Popgroup Presents Kaikoo Planet III, which was released on August 8, 2013.
 In July 2014, the duo participated in Fuji Rock Festival for the first time.
 In March 2015, Creepy Nuts signed a management contract with Steel Street, and released their debut single "Setsuna" on August 26.
 The duo released their first two extended plays through Tricker: Tarinai Futari on January 20, 2016, and Joen Dan'yū-shō on February 1, 2017.
 Both releases were accompanied by concert tours in Japan: Tarinai Jungyō 2016 Haru Basho (2016) and Itsuka no Extra, Live on Stage (2017).